|9 FAQs found

 Who are we?

-Anyone who works in a professional capacity to support individuals and families in family and domestic violence situations can register to use this training course.
+Anyone who works in a professional capacity to support individuals and children in family and domestic violence situations can register to use this training course.

 Do I have to register to access the training course?

-Yes, to ensure that only appropriately trained and qualified people can access the training course, we require users to register.
+Yes, we require users to register.
 It is a quick and easy process.

 Can my clients sign in to access the training course?